Zequn-Li/Zequn-Li.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zequn Li is a PhD Candidate at Stevens Institute of Technology.
 Her research focuses on empirical asset pricing and interpretable machine learning, particularly in understanding the dynamics between firm characteristics and stock returns.
+Looking ahead, Zequn is eager to expand her research into fintech and financial analytics, with a focus on applying innovative technologies to financial markets.

-Zequn leverages her academic background and industry experience for advanced financial analysis and research.
-She has interned with leading asset management firms, gaining practical insights into the industry.
+In addition to her research, Zequn is dedicated to teaching and mentoring students in finance and quantitative methods.
+She has extensive experience teaching courses in programming for finance, statistics, and stochastic calculus, where she emphasizes the practical application of these skills in the financial industry.
+Zequn’s teaching approach is designed to inspire students’ interests, guide them in discovering their academic and professional goals, and equip them with the technical expertise needed to excel in their careers.

 {style="text-align: justify;"}